shikya/nodejs-todo-cli/README.md

 Simple cli nodejs todo

 ## Installation
-1. Use git clone to the repo
+1. Use git to clone to the repo
 2. Use `npm install` to install dependancies

 ## Usage